gui27souza/Album-Hub/README.md

   - Clone the repository or download the zip file
   - Open the directory in the terminal
-  - Access the src directory
+  - Set up the node modules
   ```
-    cd src/
+    npm install
   ```

-  - Execute the main file
+  - Run the program
   ```
-    node app.js
+    npm start
   ```

   - Only in your first time using, you will be required to give your API key
   - It will also be asked once about a username, feel free to choose any !

   #### Server
-  - After executing the app.js file, the program will create a local host server with the gate 2727, so you can access the interface
+  - After it starts running, the program will create a local host server with the gate 2727, so you can access the interface
   - It will be asked if you'd like to open the interface in your default browser

   ```